 - Talent shortages – We’ve recently discussed the talent shortage in Australia and how organisations are increasingly looking at ways of retaining contingent talent.
 Not reducing a contractors’ pay might be seen as a good way to start.
 Other employers are treating this as part of the year on year increase in rates, and not unreasonable.

 - Executive sign off – although not a substantial increase in cost, an extra $170,000 increase in contractor spend (if a company has around 200 contractors) would often require executive sign off.

-The government has also introduced legislation to ensure employers are setting up workers with their own default superannuation fund, not the preferred employer fund.
+Last year, the government introduced legislation to ensure employers are setting up workers with their own default superannuation fund, not the preferred employer fund.
 Employers must now pay contractors into a ‘stapled fund’ (either the last fund that contributions were paid into, or the fund with the largest balance) rather than an employer’s default fund.

 We’ve already made changes to our process to comply with this legislation.
 They will ensure that contingent workers are provided with a complete view of their superannuation, as well as the opportunity to automatically find past superannuation accounts and consolidate these during their onboarding process.

 Outside of the superannuation rise and stapled funds, the main changes that may affect your contractors include:

 - Removal of the minimum threshold – previously, employers would need to pay workers at least $450 before they would need to make superannuation contributions.
 This has now been removed, meaning that all workers will be paid the guarantee, regardless of how little they earn.

 - Removal of work test requirements – Previously, needed to be gainfully employed to make non-concessional contributions to their super if they were over 67.
 This has been extended to 75, meaning any worker under this age doesn’t need to pass a work test.
 Additionally, work test have been removed for salary sacrificed contributions.